 - Remove the tray from the oven and set each one aside to cool on a cooling rack before tucking in!

 UK READERS: Missing anything you might need?
 The green links on the recipe above are directed at the global Amazon market and will auto-direct to your country (if you are not in the USA) and possibly show up an incorrect product.
 However, the image ads below are especially targeted at UK readers, and will link to the products I use and recommend.

 Calories 241Kcal / 1008kJ

-Sesame (may be found in some brands of flaxseed) Soya (may be found in some brands of flaxseed)
+Sesame (may be found in some brands of flaxseed - check label)

 Disclaimer: The nutritional analysis, macro and allergen breakdown of the recipes on this site are meticulously calculated using the cloud-based software NUTRITICS®.
 NUTRITICS® is fully approved by the relevant Trading Standards organizations and is EU and FDA-compliant.
 The author, Monya Kilian Palmer is trained in using this superior software in order to provide you accurate data.
 The author is not a medical professional and this website has been designed only to provide you with recipes to suit the keto lifestyle you have chosen and discussed with your GP.
 The macros calculations are provided as a courtesy to you based on Monya’s weighing of ingredients when creating the dishes.
 If Erythritol (a sugar polyol) has been used in any of the recipes, it has already been manually excluded from the final carbohydrate count for you.

 Disclosure: Like many blogs, I am part of the Affiliates Program on Amazon.
 The links to the products I recommend on this page are affiliate links, meaning - at no additional cost to you - I will earn a commission if you click through and make a purchase.